ORNL/AdditiveFOAM/docs/installation.md

 python -m pip check
 ```

+`requirements.txt` pins Matplotlib, NumPy, Pandas, PyYAML, ReportLab, SciPy, and Seaborn.
+These packages are optional for the compiled solver and C++ utilities; they are required by `calibrateHeatSource` and the plotting commands.

+The website-asset workflow has separate tooling requirements: ParaView's `pvbatch` renders reconstructed fields, FFmpeg encodes tutorial animations, and Pillow assembles rendered frames.
+They are not calibration dependencies.

 The AdditiveFOAM environment adds the scripts to `PATH`; it does not create or activate the Python environment.
 Activate the intended Python environment in each new shell before invoking `calibrateHeatSource`.

 ## Verify the installation